-No later than Publish Polling Places and Precinct Board Members Oct.
-27 Not less than one week before the election, the elections official shall publish (E-7) the list of polling places and precinct board members. §12105-12108, Gov. Code §6061 Oct.
-28 - Nov.
-3 Obtaining a Ballot After the Close of Vote-by-Mail (E-6 to E) Period in which any voter may apply in writing for a ballot if, because of specific conditions, he/she will be unable to go to the polls.
-A written statement is not necessary if the ballot is voted in the office of the elections official at the time of the request.
-The voter may either personally or through any authorized representative return the ballot to the Elections Department or polling place in the county. §3021 Oct.
-30 County Campaign Disclosure Statement - 3rd Pre-Election Statement (E-4) The last day for county candidates to file their disclosure statement for the period 10/18/20 to 10/29/20.
-Santa Cruz County Code §8.04.080(2)c Oct.
-31 Quarterly Statements by Ballot Measure Committees Date Fixed by Law All committees primarily formed to support or oppose the qualification, passage or defeat of a ballot measure must file quarterly campaign statements for the period July 1 through Sept.
-30 during any semiannual period in which the measure is not being voted upon.
-Following the election, such committees are only required to file semiannual statements unless they make contributions or expenditures to qualify, support or oppose other measures, in which case they would have an ongoing duty to file quarterly statements.
-Gov. Code §84202.3 Nov.
-1 - Nov.
-2 Weekend Voting (E-3 to E-2) The Santa Cruz County Elections Department, Watsonville City Hall and other locations will be open from 9am to 5pm for weekend voting.
-Locations will be posted by October 5 on www.votescount.com.
 Nov.
-3 General Election Day (E) Polls open at 7am and close at 8pm.
-N - 2 §1000, 14212 Nov.
-3 Unopposed Judge: Superior Court (E) On this date, the County Clerk declares elected any incumbent superior or municipal court judge who has filed for office but whose name did not appear on either the primary or general election ballots because he or she was unopposed.
-No. C.O. §8203(c) Nov.
-6, 8pm Semifinal Official Canvass (E) Beginning at 8pm and continuously until completed, the county elections official shall conduct the semifinal official canvass of votes and report totals to the Secretary of State at least every two hours. §15150, 15151 Nov.
-5 - Dec.
-3 Official Canvass (E+2 to E+30) The official canvass of precinct returns is to be completed during this time. §15301, 15372
+5 - Nov.
+8 (E-3 to E) 4-day Vote Center Polling Locations Open Vote Centers are available for 8 hours each day prior to Election Day, and normal polling hours on Election Day.
+Locations will be posted by October 10 on www.votescount.us .

+§4005.(3)(A)

 Nov.
+8 General Election Day

+(E) Polls open at 7am and close at 8pm.

+§1000, 14212

+Nov.
+8 (E) Unopposed Judge: Superior Court On this date, the County Clerk declares elected any incumbent superior or municipal court judge who has filed for office but whose name did not appear on either the primary or general election ballots because he or she was unopposed.

+§8203(c)

+Nov.
+8, 8pm (E) Semifinal Official Canvass Beginning at 8pm and continuously until completed, the county elections official shall conduct the semifinal official canvass of votes and report totals to the Secretary of State at least every two hours. §15150, 15151

+Nov.
+10 - Dec.
+8 Official Canvass

+(E+2 to E+30) The official canvass of precinct returns is to be completed during this time. §15301, 15372

+Nov.
+11 (E+3) County Holiday - Office Closed

-6 (E+3) Vote-by-Mail Ballots Returned Via Post Office - Deadline Vote-by-mail ballots that are postmarked on or before Election Day or is time stamped or date stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official shall be considered received on time.
-If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote by mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day in order to be considered received on time. §3020 Nov.
-11 (E+8) County Holiday - Office Closed Nov.
-14 Unsigned ballot envelope statement (E+8) Voters who failed to sign their vote-by-mail ballot envelope have until 8 days after the election to provide a signature on an Unsigned Ballot Envelope Statement to the County Elections Department. §3019 Nov.
-26 - 27 County Holiday - Office Closed (E+23 to 24) Nov.
-29 Last day to cure your signature on your vote-by-mail ballot envelope (E+26) Voters who failed to sign their vote-by-mail ballot envelope or whose signature does not compare to the one we have on file, have until 2 days before we certify the election to provide their signature on a ballot envelope statement and file it with the County Elections Department. §3019 5 days after canvass Recount May Be Requested Within five (5) days after the completion of the official canvass, any voter may request a recount by filing a written request with the Elections official and specifying which candidates and/or measures are to be recounted.
-The request may specify the order of the precincts for the recount, and the petitioning voter shall, before commencement of each day's recount, deposit such sum as the official requires to cover costs (approximately \$500 per day).
-"Completion of the canvass" shall be presumed to be the time when the elections official signs the certified Statement of Vote. §15620 - 15634
+Nov.
+15 (E+7) Vote-by-Mail Ballots Returned Via Post Office - Deadline Vote-by-mail ballots that are postmarked on or before Election Day or is time stamped or date stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official shall be considered received on time.
+If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote by mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day in order

+to be considered received on time. §3020

+Nov.
+24 - 25 (E+16 to 17) County Holiday - Office Closed

+Dec.
+4 (E+26) Last day to cure your signature on your vote-by-mail ballot envelope Voters who failed to sign their vote-by-mail ballot envelope, or whose signature does not compare to the one we have on file, have until 2 days before we certify the election to provide their signature on a ballot envelope statement and file it with the County Elections Department. §3019